DareData/lp-foundations/07_text_editors/1_setup.md

 "editor.formatOnSave": true
 ```

 Formats files when they are saved.
-A formatter must be available.
+This allows your code to follow a consistent style automatically.
+In order to to this, you will need a formatter, like [black](https://github.com/psf/black).
+There's usually a different formatter for each code style.
+If you need more information about code styles, it's useful to read a few examples.
+For example, [Google's Python styleguide](https://google.github.io/styleguide/pyguide.html) is publicly available.

 ```json
 "editor.formatOnSaveMode": "file"